Monish-Alavalapati/ShapeRecognition-using-FourierDescriptors/README.md

 ## Acknowledgments

-- Special thanks to [Author Name] for their contributions to the project.
+- Special thanks to @unworld11 for their contributions to the project.

 Feel free to contact the project maintainers for any questions or concerns.